Jaden-Bowers/Aletheia-VM/master_list.md

 ## 9. Code / DLL Injection Techniques (Al-Khaser – for completeness)

 > These are not “anti” checks but techniques Al-Khaser *uses* to inject code.
-Your VM/introspection tools may want to detect or simulate them.
+The VM/introspection tool may want to detect or simulate them.

 - **CreateRemoteThread**
 - **SetWindowsHookEx**